KESH726/Fractal-Project/src/tkreact/README.md

 ---

 ### Create app
-Here's a simple example of how to initialise a tkreact app We have configured some settings like the name and theme.
+Here's a simple example of how to initialise a tkreact app.

+We have configured some settings like the name and theme.

-And we have set the homepage to "main_menu" which is a tkreact "page"
+We have also set the "homepage" to a page called main_menu.
+This will be the first page that is rendered when our app runs.

 ```python
 import customtkinter as ctk